braedynl/CSE231-020-SS20/SYLLABUS.md

 ## Highlights
 You are responsible for all of the details in the syllabus below, here are some of the main highlights:

-- Grade Points: 1000 points are accrued from weekly programming projects, exercises, and two exams.
+- Grade Points: 1000 points are accrued from weekly programming projects, exercises, and three exams.
 - Labs, including pre-labs, are required: your final grade will be reduced if you miss more than two.
 - If you collaborate on programming projects, you will get a zero.
 Usage of Chegg and other sites like it is disallowed.
 - We frequently send email from @msu.edu and @cse.msu.edu .
 It is important that your email client isn't routing our emails to Junk -- otherwise you will miss critical emails about the course.